 Use of Handheld Radios

-The mitigation team should use handheld radios in accordance to the platforms protocol (i.e. using the platforms working channel and following radio good practice).
-They should remember that communications must be kept to the minimum and that instructions must be clear and decisive.
+The mitigation team should use handheld radios in accordance with the platform / vessels protocol and operational language (i.e. using the platform’s working channel and following good radio practice).
+They should remember that communications must be kept to a minimum and that instructions must be clear and decisive.
+The mitigation team should make sure they test the communications prior to the first pre-watch and regularly during the project to avoid any issues when a radio call is required.
 They should always check that their radios are charged and on the correct channel, and should not compromise communication by listening to loud music.
 They should not have disputes over the radio.

 Taking Mitigating Actions

-The mitigation team should adhere strictly to the mitigation procedures determined prior to the project.
+The mitigation team should remain professional and adhere strictly to the mitigation procedures determined for the project.
 They should advise on mitigation actions in a clear, concise and polite manner to the platform’s crew, and ensure that measures are implemented swiftly.
+At all times, it must be remembered that they are there to advise on mitigation actions in line with the project licenses and should never consider their role to be enforcement.
+Advice should be unambiguous, non-subjective and firm.

 Respect Data Confidentiality